 - Challenges of the changing healthcare landscape

-…organizes events that foster and facilitate collaborations between the university and industry leaders in the service of both education and technology innovation.
+We organize events that foster and facilitate collaborations between the university and industry leaders in the service of both education and technology innovation.

-…embodies the spirit of collaboration behind Bio-X, emphasizing a team-based approach to biomedical engineering.
+The Biodesign Process embodies the spirit of collaboration behind Bio-X, emphasizing a team-based approach to biomedical engineering.
 Courses and fellowship teams are composed of individuals with backgrounds in medicine, business and engineering.

-…uses experiential teaching in our year-long fellowship and graduate course programs.
+Our process, honed over 15 years of training fellows, students and executives, is based on the premise that innovation can be taught, learned and practiced, using experiential teaching in our year-long fellowship and graduate course programs.
 Multi-disciplinary teams are led through three well-defined stages: